On a lonely, fog-drenched hilltop, the night groundskeeper crawls under the house and finds a new, unexpected chore.

 I remember hearing that M. Night Shyamalan edits his movies without any temp score and tries to get every scene working on its own, and at the time I almost didn't believe it.

 The insecurity around using music in film fascinates me.
 An audience will watch a good movie with no score and never even notice, but they rarely get that chance.
+I can only think of a handful of movies with (mostly) no music, like Rope, Network, Dog Day Afternoon and No Country For Old Men.

 Back to Top